Groups and Concepts

 The majority of writers at Marvel don't care about established continuity or a character's personality and attitude that they've had for decades.
 Mistakes in continuity happens, characters are not going to be written 100% in every single way with different writers, but a lot of them treat it as if it's there own fan fiction, there excuses are either bullshit or nonexistent.

 Marvel went bankrupted in the 90s and I hope they will again.
-DC can be pretty bad at times but Marvel is worse, Rebirth was pretty much admitting that they fucked up with New 52.
+DC can be pretty bad at times (and getting worse in some areas) but Marvel is worse, Rebirth was pretty much admitting that they fucked up with New 52.
 Then there are other publishers like IDW...

 IDW Turns SJW And Chooses The Form Of Its Destructor